saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-use-subkey.md

 others.
 Open the key's details, go to the **Subkeys** tab, right-click the subkey, and choose **Change Passphrase**.

-GpgFrontend asks for the current passphrase first, and only asks you to pick a new one once the old one has actually worked.
+GpgFrontend asks for the current passphrase first.
+Only after you enter it correctly does it ask you to pick a new one.

 :::